Never Say Die Records: History

 On 2 April 2022 Never Say Die announced and explained that it would no longer release any more tracks due to its team "achiev[ing] everything [it] set out to do (and more...)" and wanting "to move onto other things".
 The record label hasn't dissolved, thus making the label inactive instead.

+In June 2026, Never Say Die unexpectedly announced a final compilation album, Never Say Die Vol. 7, accompanied by a mix from SKisM that spans a hundred tracks.
+Following the release of Vol. 7, SKisM announced the comeback of Never Say Die Records in a new formula, with infrequent releases and still the same accent put on quality control.
+The Legacy Album, consisting of remixes from the whole Never Say Die catalogue, was released on July 3rd, 2026.